 We’ve already mentioned how skin type is a key factor as you look for a lotion that’s most suitable for you.
 As a general rule, lightweight, non-greasy lotions absorb quickly but may not moisturize as intensely as thicker lotions.
 On the flip side, thicker lotions may take longer to rub into the skin.

 Give yourself some time to apply lotion all over your body.
 True, some mornings include a mad rush to get out the door – we get it – but try to leave enough time for a full grooming routine.

 5. Where to start?

 It’s really up to you where you apply lotion first.
-A recommended way is to start low and work your way up; you can begin at your ankles and more toward your neck section-by-section.
+A recommended way is to start low and work your way up; you can begin at your ankles and move toward your neck section by section.
 Only put enough lotion on your hands to do each section.
 After you’ve worked your way up, apply lotion to your feet (if you so choose).
-Massage some lotion into the top of your foot and work forward toward your toes.
+Massage some lotion into the top of your foot and work forward towards your toes.
 Finally, rub some lotion into your heels with a circular motion.